Recognizing The Signs Of Hydrocodone Addiction

 - Sexual dysfunction in men

-The effects of hydrocodone are similar to those of morphine and heroin because all three opioid drugs interact with the same parts of the brain.
+The effects of Hydrocodone are similar to those of morphine and heroin because all 3 Opioid drugs interact with the same parts of the brain.
 Hydrocodone also interacts with the brain’s reward system, which reinforces continued use by allowing the body to adjust to the drug’s presence and, in a short time, come to depend on it.
-Continued abuse of hydrocodone can cause short- and long-term damage to the user’s body and mental health.
+Continued abuse of Hydrocodone can cause short and long-term damage to the user’s body and mental health.

 Endocrine System Damage

 Chronic, heavy use of Hydrocodone decreases hormone levels in the body.
 Some of these hormones include estrogen and testosterone, which can lead to fertility damage, making it more difficult to conceive for some men and women.
 Low hormone levels can also result in increased risk of depression, anxiety, chronic fatigue syndrome, osteoporosis due to loss of muscle mass, and increased risk of bone fractures.
 A study found that hormone levels in women who were addicted to Hydrocodone were between 30 to 70% lower in estrogen levels than normal.

 Individuals with Hydrocodone use disorders are at high risk of damaging Opioid receptors in the brain, which affect how the brain manages responses to pain.
 Numerous studies have reported that individuals who have a history of long-term Opioid use are much more likely to experience intense pain.
 After years of Opioid abuse, many people have a heightened sensitivity to pain.
 This results in needing longer periods of time to recover from an injury or surgery and experiencing intense cravings to use Hydrocodone to relieve pain.